jacobocasado/blog/content/posts/wow64.md

 Note that we could **have a modified version of this function so that the 64-bit function that is executed is not CreateRemoteThread**, but a Windows API call (for example), or an arbitrary 64-bit function shellcode.

 ## Disassembling and analyzing EXECUTE64
-We want to analyze the **protagonist of this technique: the EXECUTE64 shellcode, which acts as the function that performs the "jump" to the 32-bit world to the 64-bit world and executes our function.**
+We want to analyze the **protagonist of this technique: the EXECUTE64 shellcode, which acts as the function that performs the "jump" to the 32-bit world to the 64-bit world and executes our function.** This is the function that performs the Heaven's Gate, so it is the interesting one.

 We could use a [known online disassembler](https://defuse.ca/online-x86-assembler.htm) and copy the `sh_executex64` shellcode that is in the code, but we could also take the official ASM that is [declared in the Metasploit Framework](https://github.com/rapid7/metasploit-framework/blob/master/external/source/shellcode/windows/x86/src/migrate/executex64.asm) that is basically the same code, but in ASM representation.
 It will be easier for us to comment.

 Let's analyze the code: